jyouturner/groom4j/README.md

 There have been tremendous advancements in Large Language Models (LLMs) in recent years, leading to the development of various techniques to leverage LLMs across a wide range of use cases.
 Specifically, in the realm of programming, tools such as GitHub Copilot have proven highly effective at providing code completion for smaller coding tasks.
 However, navigating and understanding large codebases remains a significant challenge.
 To address this, several initiatives have focused on an agent-based approach, including tools like AugoGPT, ChatDev and other Agent-based systems.

-The primary objective of this project is to apply diverse techniques to assist with ~~coding~~ development tasks.
+The primary objective of this project is to apply diverse techniques to assist with ~~coding~~ grooming development tasks.
 For instance, offer guidance on programming steps for junior engineers, as opposed to generating code directly, which might be more suitably handled by Copilot.

 ## Overview